exercism/configlet/README.md

 The official tool for managing Exercism language track repositories.

+## Use in your track

+Each track should have a `bin/fetch-configlet` script, and might have a `bin/fetch-configlet.ps1` script too.
+The first is a bash script, and the second is a PowerShell script.

+Running one of these scripts downloads the latest version of configlet to the `bin` directory.
+You can then use configlet by running `bin/configlet` or `bin/configlet.exe` respectively.

 ## Usage

 The application is a single binary and can be used as follows: